-Cyclical Repairs are carried out through a programme of works and/or inspections at regular intervals e.g. gas servicing vs, heard
+Cyclical Repairs are carried out through a programme of works and/or inspections at regular intervals e.g. gas servicing new kitchens to 95 homes window replacements in 32 homes cyclical gas safety inspections to 295 properties

 Planned Maintenance are improvements to your homes to replace and/ or upgrade existing components e.g. kitchen, bathroom, window replacement programmes.